kalisio/crisis/tools/README.md

 ### Exporting application users

-mongoexport --uri mongodb+srv://<LOGIN>:<PASSWORD>@URL/aktnmap --collection users --fields "email" --type csv --out aktnmap-users.csv
+mongoexport --uri mongodb+srv://<LOGIN>:<PASSWORD>@URL/crisis --collection users --fields "email" --type csv --out crisis-users.csv

 **Take care to use the same version of mongoexport than your DB server otherwise it might raise an error like `Failed to parse: xxx`**